Palladium: Precautions

 Like other platinum-group metals, bulk Pd is quite inert.
 Although contact dermatitis has been reported, data on the effects are limited.
 It has been shown that people with an allergic reaction to palladium also react to nickel, making it advisable to avoid the use of dental alloys containing palladium on those so allergic.

 Some palladium is emitted with the exhaust gases of cars with catalytic converters.
-Between 4 and 108 ng/km of palladium particulate is released by such cars, while the total uptake from food is estimated to be less than 2 µg per person a day.
-The second possible source of palladium is dental restoration, from which the uptake of palladium is estimated to be less than 15 µg per person per day.
+Between 4 and 108 ng/km of palladium particulate is released by such cars, while the total uptake from food is estimated to be less than 2 μg per person a day.
+The second possible source of palladium is dental restoration, from which the uptake of palladium is estimated to be less than 15 μg per person per day.
 People working with palladium or its compounds might have a considerably greater uptake.
-For soluble compounds such as palladium chloride, 99% is eliminated from the body within 3 days.
+For soluble compounds such as palladium chloride, 99% is eliminated from the body within three days.

 The median lethal dose (LD50) of soluble palladium compounds in mice is 200 mg/kg for oral and 5 mg/kg for intravenous administration.

 History

 William Hyde Wollaston noted the discovery of a new noble metal in July 1802 in his lab book and named it palladium in August of the same year.
+He named the element after the asteroid 2 Pallas, which had been discovered two months earlier (and which was previously considered a planet).
 Wollaston purified a quantity of the material and offered it, without naming the discoverer, in a small shop in Soho in April 1803.
 After harsh criticism from Richard Chenevix, who claimed that palladium was an alloy of platinum and mercury, Wollaston anonymously offered a reward of £20 for 20 grains of synthetic palladium alloy.
 Chenevix received the Copley Medal in 1803 after he published his experiments on palladium.
 Wollaston published the discovery of rhodium in 1804 and mentions some of his work on palladium.
 He disclosed that he was the discoverer of palladium in a publication in 1805.

-It was named by Wollaston in 1802 after the asteroid 2 Pallas, which had been discovered two months earlier.
 Wollaston found palladium in crude platinum ore from South America by dissolving the ore in aqua regia, neutralizing the solution with sodium hydroxide, and precipitating platinum as ammonium chloroplatinate with ammonium chloride.
 He added mercuric cyanide to form the compound palladium(II) cyanide, which was heated to extract palladium metal.

 Palladium chloride was at one time prescribed as a tuberculosis treatment at the rate of 0.065 g per day (approximately one milligram per kilogram of body weight).
 This treatment had many negative side-effects, and was later replaced by more effective drugs.